 Additionally, hookworms can cause malabsorption, leaving your pet dehydrated, protein deficient, weak, and lethargic.
 These symptoms will be stronger in younger dogs and cats; affected puppies and kittens may even show stunted growth.

-The best treatment for hookworms is prevention.
+The best treatment for hookworms is prevention with a product such as Iverhart Plus.
 Heartworm prevention medications that have ivermectin can also prevent hookworms.
 These once monthly pills are a great way to protect your pet from unhappy infections.

 If your pet already has hookworms, treatment will depend upon your pet’s age.
 Puppies and kittens may need a medication like Drontal Plus, whereas adult dogs might need a different medication like Interceptor Plus.
 Talking to your vet about the best medication for your pet is the best solution, as your dog or cat may need additional medications like iron treatments to keep them healthy as the worms die.

 Lastly, hookworm treatment only kills adult hookworms living in the intestines.
 Your pet may also have migrating larvae that survive treatment, so it’s important that you keep your pet on medication as long as your vet describes, even if their symptoms subside.
 Oftentimes veterinarians will run a test after treatment to make sure there are no more eggs present.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.